jbaltres/first-big-project/README.md

 - [x] Build aside with the picture and the input fields
 - [x] build main
 - [x] design with scss
+- [x] name the Inputfields with JS
+- [ ] show the content of Inputfields, anywhere in main
 - [ ] show the content of inputfields in picture with js